Decode Issue Unit (DIU)

 For JAL/JALR instructions, when the oldest control instruction dispatches, the

-combinational loop through the squash unit and fetch unit back to the bypass
+combinational loop back to the fetch unit.

-when a jump dispatches.
+immediately when a jump dispatches.

 For BRX instructions, the DIU checks whether the oldest control instruction’s